“I found pain in the light, and beauty in darkness.”

 “In Blind Duda Paiva dances with his demons…The man might have been distorted, repulsive – but he is not.
 When he dances, he looks more like an asymmetrical Hieronymus Bosch…powerful choreography and direction…strongly supported by soundscape and decor… beautiful puppets from grotesquely realistic to almost abstract…they remind you of portraits by Marlene Dumas.” ****theaterkrant

 ‘I was reminded of the ugliness / beauty, good / evil, lumpy / flat dichotomies we try to negotiate on a daily basis.
-There is peace of mind in knowing the only thing to do is to hold them tight in an awkward embrace as we blindly dance through life.’
+There is piece of mind in knowing the only thing to do is to hold them tight in an awkward embrace as we blindly dance through life.’
 Underground The Hague